Dgollogly13/web-scraping-challenge/README.md

 # Web Scraping Challenge

 In this challenge, the goal was to scrape data from NASA's twitter account for the latest updates, pictures, and other information on the exploration of Mars.
-After scraping the data, I was tasked with pulling it ont...
+After scraping the data with Beautiful Soup, Requests, and Splinter, I was tasked with pushing the data onto a personal HTML webpage that I created.

 ## Getting Started

+I am running this code out of my anaconda virtual environment and Jupyter Notebook.
+In order to run this code you will need the proper dependencies installed and "Chromedriver.exe" must be in the same folder.

 ### Analysis and Coding

 ### Challenges or Additional Opportunities